-Shire Hall was an active courthouse from 1796 until 1955.
-Through that time, it saw everything from the deportation of the Tolpuddle Martyrs to the 19th century domestic abuse case that inspired Thomas Hardy to write ‘Tess of the D’Urbervilles’, to victims of mesmerism, child perpetrators and American GIs tried during WWII.
+Shire Hall was Dorset’s courthouse from 1797 until 1955.
+Through that time, it saw everything from the 1834 trial of the Tolpuddle Martyrs to the 1856 domestic abuse case that inspired Thomas Hardy to write ‘Tess of the D’Urbervilles’, to victims of mesmerism, child perpetrators and American GIs tried during the Second World War.

 Alongside its human history lies Shire Hall’s intrinsic architectural value, as one of the best-preserved buildings of its kind.
-This is recognised in its Grade I listed status.
+This is recognised in its Grade I listed status, awarded in 1950.
 It was designed by architect Thomas Hardwick.
-Apart from being a well-known architect in his own right, he was also the tutor of Turner, before advising the latter to focus on painting.
+As well as being a well-known architect in his own right, Hardwick was also the architectural tutor of the artist J.M.W.
+Turner, before advising him to focus on his painting instead.

-After ending its life as a court in 1955, Shire Hall was used as offices for West Dorset District Council, thus preserving the Georgian architecture for future generations.
+After ending its life as a court in 1955, Shire Hall was used as offices for West Dorset District Council (previously the Rural District Council), thus preserving the Georgian architecture for future generations.

 Shire Hall Historic Courthouse Museum is managed by the Shire Hall (Dorchester) Trust, a Charitable Incorporated Organisation, registered charity number 1163252.
 Our polices, developed to guide the running of the Trust and the Museum, can be downloaded here (coming soon).